ACCESS & LOCATION:

 - Birding is brilliant in all three parks, so do not forget to pack your binoculars!

 - Cultural experiences are also available from camp – Maasai medicine walk, Maasai boma visit, traditional Maasai song and dance, traditional goat sacrifice.
-These are perfect for travellers who take an interest in the Maasai lifestyle!
+These are perfect for travelers who take an interest in the Maasai lifestyle!

 - However guests choose to spend their time at Isoitok, they are well looked after by a friendly and welcoming team.